 Natural Solutions for Dry Skin Care

 It was suddenly very cool outside today.
 With the onset of fall, and a hurricane effecting the weather patterns in the south, the temperatures dropped considerably.
 These kinds of changes in seasons and weather events can cause skin to feel dry and sometimes even irritated, if dry enough.
-Below I’ve created some tips and tricks to help keep skin feeling comfortable and well hydrating for the coming months.
+This has been a problem through the ages, and if you're a skin care geek like me, you'll enjoy the interesting and sometimes weird ways people in history have tried to alleviate dry skin.

 A Brief History of Dry Skin and Beautifying Remedies Through the Ages